danyspin97/wpaperd/README.md

 - `initial-transition`, enable the initial transition at wpaperd startup. (_Optional_, true by default)
 - `recursive`, recursively iterate the directory `path` when looking for available wallpapers;
   it is only valid when `path` points to a directory. (_Optional_, true by default)
+- `exec`, path to a script that will be executed every time the wallpaper changes; the script will be called with the display and the new wallpaper as argument. (_Optional_)

 The section `default` will be used as base for the all the display configuration; the section `any` will be used for all the displays that are not explictly listed.
 This allows to have a